sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/migrate.md

 # Migration Docs for Kustomize

 The old method of deploying Sourcegraph with custom scripts has been deprecated.
 Instead, the new setup uses Kustomize, a Kubernetes-native tool, for configurations.
-This guide explains how to migrate from the old setup to the new one.
+This guide explains how to migrate from the old setup ([deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph)) to the new one ([deploy-sourcegraph-k8s](https://github.com/sourcegraph/deploy-sourcegraph-k8s)).

 >NOTE: Both the old custom scripts and Kustomize only create manifests for deployment and don’t change any existing resources in an active cluster.